 Honors: Carswell Scholar

 Honors: Phi Beta Kappa

-Mr. Taylor came to Winston-Salem from Tarboro, North Carolina, where he grew up, to attend Wake Forest University in 1981.
-Mr. Taylor received his bachelor’s degree in History with a minor in Latin from Wake Forest University, graduating Magna Cum Laude, in 1985.
+Mr. Taylor came to Winston-Salem from his hometown of Tarboro, North Carolina to attend Wake Forest University in 1981.
+Mr. Taylor received his bachelor’s degree in History with a minor in Latin from Wake Forest University, graduating Magna Cum Laude in 1985.
 Mr. Taylor received his Juris Doctor Degree from Wake Forest University School of Law in 1988.

 Mr. Taylor is a member of the North Carolina Bar Association and the Forsyth County Bar.
 He is admitted to practice in all North Carolina Courts, as well as the United States District Courts for the Eastern, Middle and Western Districts of North Carolina and the United States Court of Appeals for the Fourth Circuit.